mrzamaniiii/TinyML-Compression-Benchmark/README.md

 Direct embedded execution  PASS
 ```

-A model-memory alignment issue was identified during deployment.
+A model-memory alignment issue identified during development was resolved using explicit:

-Explicit:

 ```cpp
 alignas(16)
 ```

+alignment.

-alignment allowed the TensorFlow Lite model to execute directly from embedded program memory without requiring a duplicate model buffer in SRAM.
+This allows the TFLite model arrays to execute directly from embedded program memory without keeping an unnecessary duplicate model buffer in SRAM.

----

 # Verified Embedded Configuration

-The validated Depthwise INT8 deployment uses:
+Both optimized INT8 models were benchmarked with the same runtime configuration:

 ```text
 Input tensor: